philzook58/philzook58.github.io/_posts/2024-10-16-multiset_rw.md

 There are a couple other systems that are available as normalizers.
 One of which treats

-Discussion of AC and grobner here.
+Discussion of AC and Groebner here.
 <https://egraphs.zulipchat.com/#narrow/stream/328972-general/topic/Linear.20and.20Polynomial.20Equations/near/454054609>

 Pavel Panchekha started an interesting conversation here